haskellindia/old-blog/README.md

 To begin contributing, do the following:

-- Add your name in "credits.md" file (see slide organisation below)
+- Add your name in the "Credit" section of the content.md file (see slide organisation below)
 - Install [node.js][2]
 - Now, clone the HLT repository, and install relevant node modules: